Akamoha/OOP-Resources/README.md

 1. Visit http://appinventor.mit.edu/explore/content/linux.html
 2. Follow the set of 5 instructions given under the heading "For systems that can install Debian packages"

+### 11. Mozilla Firefox Add-ons
+Mozilla Firefox should already be installed on your systems.
+Follow these steps to install the required add-ons for it:

+1. Firebug: Visit https://addons.mozilla.org/en-US/firefox/addon/firebug/ and click the "Add to Firefox" button.
+2. Web Developer: Visit https://addons.mozilla.org/en-us/firefox/addon/web-developer/ and click the "Add to Firefox" button.
+3. RESTClient: Visit https://addons.mozilla.org/en-US/firefox/addon/restclient/ and click the "Add to Firefox" button.

+### 12. Eclipse IDE
+1. Visit https://eclipse.org/downloads/ and download the 64 bit or 32 bit version of "Eclipse IDE for Java EE Developers", depending on your system.
+This is a 268MB file so it'd be better if you downloaded it from DC instead.
+2. Extract the Eclipse installation tarball into your home directory:

+`cd`
+`tar -xzvf <path/to/tar-file>`

+3. Increase the memory for the Eclipse installation by modifying the ~/eclipse/eclipse.ini file: Change the -Xmx setting (line 20) to be at least 1G (i.e. make it -Xmx1024m).
+Also change the -XX:MaxPermSize (line 18) to at most 512m.
+4. Run Eclipse:

+`~/eclipse/eclipse`